 If breakfast or brunch is served without eggs, is it still breakfast or brunch?
 Discuss.

 I've been writing these allergen-friendly columns for a while now, so it probably won't surprise you to hear that my answer is a definitive 'YES.'
+You can definitely have a 'no egg" breakfast and still feel full and ready to face the day!

 However, I constantly encounter people whose major struggle when they change their diets is figuring out what to eat for breakfast.
 I find people have a much easier time navigating lunch and dinner with food allergies and intolerances, happily transitioning from glutenous pasta to brown rice pasta or swapping cashew milk for dairy in their soups if it means they won't suffer from brain fog or bloating or raging diarrhea.
 (Side note: is it inappropriate to talk about pooping in a food-related post?)